AlexWendland/public-note/OMSCS/CS7641/Week 13 - Game theory.md

 This strategy feels counter intuitive - like a punch me twice and its all ok mentality.

 The strategy is in [[Nash equilibrium]] with itself, as both players start out cooperating and will continue forever.
 However it is also [[Subgame perfect]] and therefore a plausible threat.
 To see this lets start a game in every previous state.
-Will will represents turns as $(*,*)$ where the first position is what player $A$ did and the second is what player $B$ did.
+We will represents turns as $(*,*)$ where the first position is what player $A$ did and the second is what player $B$ did.
 There are two options are moves cooperate $C$ and defect $D$.
 > $$
  \begin{array}{c|cc}
  \ \mbox{Last} & 1 & 2 \\ \hline